ISO 13485 Clause 6: Resource Management

 States that all organizations need to have all of the resources they need to effectively complete their tasks, and to implement and maintain these resources.
 This includes meeting regulatory and customer needs.

 The standard requires the organization to ensure that each employee has appropriate training, knowledge and skill necessary to perform their job with quality.

 In more detail the requirements state that organizations must:

-- Organization have to develop a way to prove that training has been effective
+- Organizations must develop a way to prove that training has been effective.

 - Organizations are also responsible to educate each employee on how their role within the organization contributes to the QMS.